Unlimited atonement

-Unlimited atonement, also called general atonement, or universal atonement, is a doctrine in Protestant Christianity that states Jesus died as a propitiation for the benefit of all humans without exception.
-It is normally associated with Amyraldism (four-point Calvinism), Arminianism and other non-Calvinist traditions.
-It differs from the doctrine of limited atonement, one of the elements of the Five Points of Calvinism.
+Unlimited atonement (also called general atonement, or universal atonement) is a doctrine in Protestant Christian theology which holds that Jesus Christ died as a propitiation for all humans without exception.
+It is understood that, although the atonement of Christ's death is sufficient for all humanity, its benefits are received only by those who freely respond in faith, enabled by God's prevenient grace.

+The doctrine of unlimited atonement is particularly associated with Amyraldism (four-point Calvinism), Arminianism and other non-Calvinist traditions.
+It differs from the doctrine of limited atonement, one of the elements of the five points of Calvinism.